 Online sports betting has been legal in New York for more than one year.

-There are a total of nine NY sportsbooks available: Caesars, DraftKings, FanDuel, BetMGM, PointsBet, BetRivers, WynnBet, Resorts World Bet, and Bally Bet.
+There are a total of eight live sportsbooks in New York: Caesars, DraftKings, FanDuel, BetMGM, PointsBet, BetRivers, WynnBet, and Resorts World Bet.

 The New York State Gaming Commission (NYSGC) reported on major betting activity through early April — New Yorkers have already wagered $5 billion via online sportsbooks.
 Ready to join the action?
 Get the latest promotions, insight into local betting rules, and educational tips to bet responsibly here.

 ⚖️ Is sports betting in New York legal?

 Yes!
 Mobile and retail sports betting (i.e., in-person) is legal.
 Legal online sports betting launched in New York on January 8, 2022.

 💸 What are the requirements to bet online in NY?

 You must be 21+ years of age and physically in the state (verifiable by your mobile device's geolocation tech or a downloadable desktop plugin) to place wagers from your phone.

 📒 What mobile sportsbooks are available in NY?